19hundreds/risks-workflow/05_under-the-hood.md

 The _coffin-file_ uses a binary key-file without passphrase (passphrase-less) stored inside the _hush-partition_.
 Opening a coffin-file requires no mnemonic effort and it's done with a passphrase-less script (`risq`).
 When a _coffin-file_ is open, _vault_ is able to provide GPG functionality to any other qube.

 In _tomb-files_ I usually store generic secret files and directories of files.
 Each one is protected by a different GPG encrypted binary key stored in the _hush-partition_.
-Opening a _tomb-file_ requires both the binary key and the GPG passphrase.
-This means that no _tomb-file_ can be opened until a _coffin-file_ is opened in the _vault_ qube.
+Opening a _tomb-file_ requires both the binary key and the GPG decryption, which requires to provide a passphrase.

+This means that no _tomb-file_ can be opened until the right _coffin-file_ is opened in the _vault_ qube and GPG is fully configured.

 Basically the _vault_ qube is configured with the GPG-split technique (and other split-techniques) which lets other qubes to access the _vault_ GPG agent after the Qubes OS authorization step is cleared (it asks for the GPG-passphrase).

-Both the _coffin-file_ and the _tomb-file_ can be managed inside the _vault_ qube with `risks`.

-Inside any other authorized _qube_ I can manage just _tomb-files_ with `risq`.
+I can manage both the _coffin-file_ and the _tomb-file_ inside the _vault_ qube using `risks` while, inside any other authorized _qube_ I can manage just _tomb-files_ with `risq`.

-Using passphrase-less _coffin-files_ means that who can open the _hush-partition_ can also access my _coffins_.
+> Note1: Using passphrase-less _coffin-files_ means that who can open the _hush-partition_ can also access my _coffins_.
 This is indeed a weak point not so weak as it seems because GPG is also protected by its passphrase.
 This is why GPG passphrases must be strong and well done.

+> Note2: When the number of identities is big enough, the required mnemonic effort could become dangerously high (one passphrase per identity).
+Optionally, although advised, I can decide to store the GPG passphrases inside the _hush-partition_ in a file encrypted via SSL and AES-256.
+Then I can retrieve them with `risks` by providing the `mpw` password (or any other password I want to use).

 ## Credentials and passphrases

 I manage the _pass-files_ for each identity with `pass`.
 In most of the cases I use `mpw` seamlessly within `pass`.

 This grants R.I.S.K.S. credentials management to match these features: